Codeforme1234/React-Kanban-Board/README.md

 Features:-

 Group Tickets:  By Status, User, or Priority.
 Sort Tickets:  By Priority (descending) or Title (ascending).
 Responsive Design:  Adapts to various screen sizes.
-State Persistence:  Saves user view state after page reload.
 Priority Levels:  Urgent, High, Medium, Low, No Priority.

 Installation and Running the App:-